aplbrain/BBQS-EMBER-Data-Model/Annotation Digest/README.md

-# EMBER x BIDS x DANDI x DABI Metadata Relationships
+# EMBER x DANDI x DABI x NWB x BIDS Metadata Relationships

 ![Ember Relationship Diagram](EmberRelationshipDiagram.png)

-This repository contains a PlantUML diagram that visualizes the integration of Ecosystem for Multi-modal Brain-behavior Experimentation and Research (EMBER), Brain Imaging Data Structure (BIDS), Distributed Archives for Neurophysiology Data Integration (DANDI), and Data Archive for the BRAIN Initiative (DABI) metadata for neuroimaging and behavioral data management.
+This repository contains a PlantUML diagram that visualizes the integration of Ecosystem for Multi-modal Brain-behavior Experimentation and Research (EMBER), Distributed Archives for Neurophysiology Data Integration (DANDI), and Data Archive for the BRAIN Initiative (DABI), Brain Imaging Data Structure (BIDS), and Neurodata Without Borders (NWB) metadata for neuroimaging and behavioral data management.

 The goal is to provide a clear structure for understanding how these metadata standards interconnect and support data organization across multiple domains.